 Traditionally held on the second Saturday of January every year and always the weekend after Glenorchy Races, the Lake Hayes Show is a fun day out for all families, competitors and trade exhibitors.
 There are horses, show jumping, dog trials, sheep shearing, trade sites, petting zoos, children’s entertainment and much, much more.

-The Grand Parade is the highlight of day, held at midday, where the morning’s prize winners, trade and machinery are on display, lead by the traditional pipe band.
+The Grand Parade is the highlight of day, where the morning’s prize winners, trade and machinery are on display, lead by the traditional pipe band.
 The Show is then officially opened during the Grand Parade by our president and special guest of the Show.

 We have arguably the most picturesque Showgrounds in the country and being held during the summer holidays means that every local, visitor and tourist alike can come and enjoy the Lake Hayes Show.